 It may be too early to predict which industries are best positioned to capitalize on increased government spending on infrastructure.
 “Basic materials, industrials and transportation are sectors that should be positioned to benefit,” says Freedman.
 “Most or all of the money in the infrastructure bill goes toward new roads, bridges and other construction projects.”

 Haworth notes that investors may need to look for specific opportunities within the affected industries, as those categories include a broad range of companies.
 “For instance, in the materials sector, many of the largest components are chemical companies, which are not likely to be directly impacted by infrastructure spending.”
 Nevertheless, in the immediate wake of Congressional passage of the infrastructure plan, stocks of companies with an infrastructure focus performed very well.

 Assuming the infrastructure bill promotes more economic growth, it should be considered a positive factor for the markets.
 Yet investors may have anticipated the legislation and already priced its impact into the market’s value.

 Federal funding of major spending projects may also be beneficial for municipal bonds, suggests Freedman, as it would put communities that bond for projects in a stronger financial position.
 If deficit spending is required to fund all or part of the package, the increase in government debt could potentially have negative ramifications for the bond market.
 That may put upward pressure on interest rates, but it is not yet clear whether that will become an issue.

 Another consideration in your investment strategy

-Chances are that passage of the infrastructure package and the larger budget bill under consideration should not alter your investment strategy in any sizable way.
-However, it may open to the door to specific investment opportunities, depending on the final elements in the bill.
+Chances are that passage of these specific spending packages should not alter your long-term investment strategy in any sizable way.
+However, it may open to the door to specific investment opportunities.
 Changes to tax law may also have an impact on how you position assets.